dOrgTech/DAOstack-collab/README.md

 # DAOstack Collaboration
 This is a public repository to help coordinate collaboration across teams working in the DAOstack ecosystem.
-The aim is to maintain a participatory roadmap that shows where the stack is headed, what needs to be done and who is doing what.
-This is also a place where teams can get on-boarded, connect with one another and share updates.
+It serves as a  participatory roadmap that shows where the stack is headed, what needs to be done and who is doing what.
+It's also a place where teams can get on-boarded, connect with one another and share updates.

 ### About DAOstack
 DAOstack is an open platform for decentralized governance.
 To learn more, visit [DAOstack.io](https://daostack.io).